Michigan Child Support Lawyers

-Though child support cases are very emotional, navigating the legal process requires thorough and careful handling of records and documents, both financial and otherwise.
-Our staff will lead this process, so you can focus on your family – not filtering through your filing cabinet.
+Though Michigan child support cases are very emotional, navigating the legal process requires thorough and careful handling of records and documents, both financial and otherwise.
+Our staff will lead this process, so you can focus on your family – not on sifting through your files.
 Our services include:

 - Establishing child support